cert-manager/website/README.md

 ### Running Verification Scripts

-After you have made changes to the website, you should run the `verify` scripts to ensure things like spelling and links are valid.
+After you have made changes to the website, you should run the `verify` scripts to ensure things like spelling are valid.

 To run all verification checks: